 [Section 62O inserted by No. 36 of 2000 s.
 63.]

 62P.
-Request to provide information
+Information, Electoral Commissioner may request from party etc.

 The Electoral Commissioner may request the secretary of a political party, or a person who purports to be the secretary of a political party, to provide the Electoral Commissioner with information of such nature, and in such form, as the Electoral Commissioner considers necessary for the performance of the functions conferred by this Part.

 [Section 62P inserted by No. 36 of 2000 s.
 63.]